Last updated: January 28, 2019 at 12:18 pm

 The Secret to a Kickass Campfire

-Oxidation needs a bountiful, steady supply of oxygen to occur in a stable way.
-Air needs to be able to circulate and reach the flame.
-In a fire, cool air has to come in from the bottom to replace the hot air escaping from the top.
+If there isn’t enough air to reach the newspaper to activate its burning potential, it will stifle the fire and do the opposite from what you’re wanting.
+Oxidation requires a bountiful, steady supply of oxygen to occur in a stable way.
+Air needs to be able to circulate and reach the flame; in a fire, cool air has to come in from the bottom to replace the hot air escaping from the top.

-A common mistake people make is to blow emphatically on fires that need an extra kick, thinking that they’re helping the fire grow.
-People blow on fires too hard and too quickly in most of the cases, and the fire ends up deteriorating instead of improving.
+Another common mistake people make is to blow on fires that need an extra kick, thinking their own oxygen will help the fire grow.
+Usually you blow too hard and end up putting the fire out.
 You should blow softly and accurately towards the bottom of the flames, maintaining a steady airstream.
-Save your effort for longevity as you’ll be needing a lot of lung capacity to regulate your breath to a constant.

 How to Make a Campfire in 11 Steps

-Follow these steps for a surefire (literally!) way to get your campfire going:
+Follow these steps for a surefire way to get your campfire going:

-- Collect medium-sized stones from the area and position them side by side in a circle around the dent.
-The function of the rock ring is to contain the fire and set a boundary between the flames and combustible material nearby, as well as yourself and other campers.
+4. Collect medium-sized stones from the area and position them in a circle around the dent.
+This will help set a boundary and contain the fire, too!

-- Gather your tinder and kindling wood, making sure they’re completely dry and dead.
-Tinder is any very small pieces of material that are highly combustible and therefore catch fire quickly, helping to kickstart fires.
-Dry leaves, dry bark, dry grass and any dry bits of wood are perfect to be used as tinder.
-Kindling wood consists of slightly bigger combustible material like small, dry branches and twigs that will catch fire from tinder and kindle the campfire.
+6. Gather your tinder and kindling wood and make sure it’s dry and dead.
+Dry leaves, dry bark, dry glass and any dry bits of wood are perfect to be used as tinder.
+Kindling wood – that’ll start the spark – will be small dry branches and twigs.

-- Stack the kindling wood in the shape of a tepee over the tinder – this should yield the best results.
-Keep adding more kindling wood to the tepee until it feels firm and constitutes a solid structure.
-When you’ve used up all your kindling wood, lean the firewood against the kindling pieces to strengthen the tepee and enclose it further.
-Leave a space in the tepee in the wind’s direction, so the motion of the air will aid your campfire.
+9. Stack the kindling wood in the shape of a tepee over the tinder – this usually has the best results.
+Keep adding more until it takes a solid structure and then add the firewood against the pieces to strengthen the tepee.
+Leave a space in the wind’s direction so air can flow!

-- If adverse conditions necessitate it, lightly douse the wood construction with a fire-starter or accelerant, such as paraffin wax or gasoline.
-Otherwise, simply light a match or a gas lighter and slowly bring it closer to the tinder until the flame sparks and the tinder catches fire.
-Retreat from the fire pit immediately, and proceed to light the tinder from other spots if no fire-starter or accelerant has been used.
-As the fire burns and the wood starts to disintegrate, keep feeding new pieces of firewood to the fire, adding them in the same manner as before to maintain the tepee structure.
+10. Lightly douse the wood with a fire-starter or accelerant, like paraffin wax or gasoline.
+Otherwise, simply light a match or a gas lighter and slowly bring it closer to the tinder until the flame sparks and tinder catches fire.

 Campfire for Cooking